UPDATE : January 12, 2026 - 06:13 am

 Economic impact of piracy

-Audiovisual piracy is not only a copyright issue, but it has a significant impact on the economy of the content sector.
-Estimates indicate billions in losses for the entertainment industry, as the streaming illegal undermines legitimate revenues and growth opportunities for content producers and creators.
+Audiovisual piracy is not only a copyright issue, but it has a significant impact on the economy of the content industry.
+Estimates point to billions in losses for the entertainment industry, as illegal streaming undermines legitimate revenues and growth opportunities for content producers and creators.

 It's interesting to see how the police are doing a great job against piracy, but I wonder if this operation has had a real impact on the economy.
 I hope they can continue to fight this problem effectively, since there are so many users involved.